Portrait Photography Locations in Durham, Chapel Hill, and beyond

-Whether you are looking for the perfect place to have your engagement session or a great setting for your next family portrait, here is a list of our favorite outdoor locations to shoot.
+Whether you are looking for the perfect place to have your engagement session or a great setting for your next family portrait, here are some of my favorite outdoor locations to shoot.

 Coker Arboretum is a superb place for sessions that is located right on the UNC Chapel Hill campus + beautifully maintained by the North Carolina Botanical Garden.
 The arboretum is open from dawn til dusk daily, admission is free, & there is plenty of metered parking nearby.

 UNC Chapel Hill